Marijn-1999/ultima_website/README.md

   );
 }
 Contributing
-Contributions are welcome!
-If you'd like to improve this project:
+To contribute:

 Fork the repository

-Create a new branch (git checkout -b feature/your-feature)
+Create a new branch:

-Commit your changes (git commit -m 'Add feature')
+git checkout -b feature/your-feature

+Make and commit your changes:
+git commit -m "Describe your change"

-Push to your branch (git push origin feature/your-feature)
+Push to your branch:

-Submit a Pull Request
+git push origin feature/your-feature

+Open a pull request on GitHub

-Please use clear commit messages and follow consistent code formatting.
+Please keep code style consistent and write clear commit messages.

 Troubleshooting / FAQ
-Dropdown animations look strange
+Q: Dropdown animations look broken or jumpy
-You can disable animation on the dropdown menu via CSS:
+A: You can disable transitions for dropdown links:

 css
 Copy